whoisjustinngo/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided, i.e. you must filter by 1 or more attributes.

 Examples:
-* `filter d/book` returns all Todos with `book` in its description, e.g. `read book` and `read book : Steve Jobs autobiography`
+* `filter d/book` returns all todos with `book` in its description, e.g. `read book` and `read book : Steve Jobs autobiography`
-* `filter d/book done/yes` returns all Todos with `book` in its description and are marked as done
+* `filter d/book done/yes` returns all todos with `book` in its description and are marked as done
-* `filter t/finance d/read` returns all Todos with `finance` as a tag and `read` in its description
+* `filter t/finance d/read` returns all todos with `finance` as a tag and `read` in its description
-* `filter done/no` returns all Todos which are not marked as done.
+* `filter done/no` returns all todos which are not marked as done.

 ### Deleting a todo: `delete`

-Deletes a specified Todo.
+Deletes a specified todo.

 Format: `delete INDEX`

-* Deletes the Todo at the specified `INDEX`.
+* Deletes the todo at the specified `INDEX`.
-* The index refers to the index number shown in the displayed Todos list.
+* The index refers to the index number shown in the displayed todos list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 3` deletes the 3rd Todo in the displayed Todos list.
+* `list` followed by `delete 3` deletes the 3rd todo in the displayed todos list.
-* `filter d/book` followed by `delete 1` deletes the 1st Todo in the results of the `filter` command
+* `filter d/book` followed by `delete 1` deletes the 1st todo in the results of the `filter` command